Cosmetic Dentistry Plano

-What Kind of Impression is My Smile Making?
+What Kind of Impression is Your Smile Making?

 It’s no secret that your smile is most likely the first thing other people notice.
 Whether preparing for a job interview, meeting your boyfriend’s parents for the first time, or seeing a former high school classmate after 20 years, if your teeth don’t appear healthy, it can negatively impact the way others view you and your lifestyle.

 An attractive smile can make a significant first impression.
-When your teeth appear free of damage and/or decay, you can expect others to view you as someone who takes care of their health, wellbeing, and who is maybe even quite intelligent.
+When your teeth appear free of damage and/or decay, you can expect others to view you as someone who takes care of their health and well-being, and who is maybe even quite intelligent.
 Not to mention, you may be able to increase your chances of landing that dream job because of your more youthful and professional appearance.

 But even if you don’t have plans to switch jobs or meet your future in-laws for the first time, improving the look of your smile can dramatically increase your self-esteem.
 When you feel good about the way you look, you’ll naturally start to smile more often.
 As a result, your brain will receive a signal each time you smile, causing you to feel happier.
 This can make you more approachable to others and open greater opportunities you may not even realize are available to you.

-Porcelain veneers are thin, tooth-shaped restorations that cover the front side of the teeth that show when you smile.
+Veneers are thin, tooth-shaped restorations that cover the front side of the teeth that show when you smile.
 They can be used to improve the appearance of healthy teeth affected by just about any cosmetic imperfection you can imagine, from chips and cracks to severe stains and gaps.
-Dr. Antoon will listen to your smile goals, evaluate your teeth and overall facial features, and put together a treatment plan that suits your needs to a T.
+Dr. Antoon will listen to your smile goals, evaluate your teeth and overall facial features, and put together a treatment plan that suits your needs.

 Metal-Free Restorations